-The Group operates a Mandatory Provident Fund Scheme (the "MPF Scheme") for all qualifying employees including directors in Hong Kong.
+The Group operates a Mandatory Provident Fund Scheme (the "MPF Scheme") under the Hong Kong Mandatory Provident Fund Scheme Ordinance in December 2000 for all qualifying employees including directors in Hong Kong.
 The assets of the MPF Scheme are held separately from those of the Group in funds under the control of the independent trustee.
-The scheme contributions represent contributions payable to the fund by the Group at rates specified in the rules of the scheme.
+Contributions to the MPF Scheme are in accordance with the statutory limits prescribed by the MPF Ordinance.
+Both employees' and the Group's contributions are calculated at 5% of the employee's monthly relevant income with the mandatory cap.